ResearchObject/packaging_data_with_ro-crate/episodes/03-metadata-descriptor.md

 ---
-title: "Making a metadata descriptor"
+title: Making a metadata descriptor
 teaching: 2
 exercises: 2

 ---

 ::::::::::::::::::::::::::::::::::::::: questions
-- "Which RO-Crate version is used?"
+- Which RO-Crate version is used?
-- "How can the crate self-identify as an RO-Crate?"
+- How can the crate self-identify as an RO-Crate?
 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::::: objectives
-- "Add the first entity to the JSON-LD @graph"
+- Add the first entity to the JSON-LD @graph
-- "Indicate the version of RO-Crate"
+- Indicate the version of RO-Crate
 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ## RO-Crate Metadata descriptor